 Promoting British Values at Reading Girls’ School

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The Government have stressed the need for schools “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+It has set out its definition of British values in the 2011 Prevent Strategy.
 At Reading Girls’ School these values are reinforced regularly and in the following ways:

-Democracy is promoted through a student council, student questionnaires and the elections of House and Form Captains.
-Our school behaviour policy involves rewards which the students debate as a class group.
+Democracy is promoted through a student council, student questionnaires and the elections of Prefects.

 The Rule of Law:

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
+The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days especially through school assemblies.
 Students are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from external agencies such as the police are a regular part of our calendar and help reinforce this message.
+We also have external guest speakers as part of our termly Personal Development days.

 Within school, students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young students to make choices safety, through of provision of a safe environment and empowering education.
-Students are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PHSCEE lessons.
-Students are given the freedom to make choices whether it be through challenge of the Duke of Edinburgh Award or of participation in our numerous extra-curricular clubs and opportunities, PHSCEE sessions advise students on how to safely exercise their rights and personal freedoms.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely through our Personal Development days programme.